SchulzLab/Aeron/README.md

 ```
 	python GraphBuilder -e Path_to_the_genome_sequence -g Path_to_the_gtf_file -o Output_File
 ```
 The above command will generate a "gfa" file, which must be used for the transcript quantification and gene-fusion detection steps.
+The graph file generated during this step can be used for multiple datasets

 A sample graph file generated from annotated transcripts of human (ENSEMBL v92, hg38) is provided in the input file.